How to Access Property Records in Missouri

 Property Tax Records

 Missouri property records are vital information as well.
-If you own property in Missouri, you have to pay annual property taxes to your county.
+You must pay your county's annual property taxes if you own property in Missouri.
 These taxes pay for things like schools, police, fire departments, and other local services.
-The average property tax rate in Missouri is 0.88% of the assessed value of the home.
+Missouri's average property tax rate is 0.88% of the home's assessed value.
 Each county sets its own tax rates, so they can vary.
 Property taxes are due by December 31st of each year.

 The following information is present in a standard property tax record: